Over 30 years of ingenuity and perseverance

 The 2000s: TWINSCAN and immersion technology pave the way

 In 2001, we introduced the TWINSCAN system and its revolutionary dual-stage technology.
 These systems expose one wafer while the next wafer is being measured and aligned, which maximizes the productivity and accuracy of the system, boosting ownership value for our customers.
 In the same year, we completed the acquisition of the Silicon Valley Group to further strengthen ASML’s capabilities in semiconductor technological advancement.
-The TWINSCAN AT:1150i debuted as the first immersion machine in 2003, followed by the TWINSCAN XT:1250i, XT:1400i, and in 2006 the first volume production machine for immersion, in 2006.
+The TWINSCAN AT:1150i debuted as the first immersion machine in 2003, followed by the TWINSCAN XT:1250i, XT:1400i, and in 2006 the first volume production machine for immersion, the XT:1700i.
 In 2007, we shipped the TWINSCAN XT:1900i immersion system with a numerical aperture of 1.35 – the highest in the industry.
 With this new technology, we enabled our customers to produce even smaller chip features by projecting light through a layer of water between the lens and the wafer.

 Later in 2007, we acquired BRION, a leading provider of semiconductor design and manufacturing optimization solutions.
 This was the start of our ‘Holistic Lithography’ strategy.
 We united our knowledge of lithography systems with the skill to optimize the chip manufacturing process before, during, and after lithography.
 Another key product in the early phase of our Holistic Lithography strategy was YieldStar, our metrology system which provides real-time measurements and corrections during chip manufacturing.
 The first YieldStar (250D) was shipped to customers in 2008.